Thursday, May 8, 2025

 Since we know that all colors are created from the three primary colors, this is a good place to start.

-Often a painting will require a special color.
-I add these as necessary but I always start with the basic primary colors and build from that.
+Often a painting will require a special color or two.
+I add these as necessary but I always start with the basic primary colors - two versions of red, yellow and blue - and build from that.

-And seascapes will see the addition of Veridian or Thalo Green.
+Seascapes may see the addition of Veridian or Thalo Green.

 So, to answer the question, “What colors do you use?”
 Here is my current basic double primary palette.